alexle/alexle.github.com/posts/create-an-rss-feed-from-scratch.markdown

 ##Item Element##

 Now comes the real meat.
-Items are the individual "stories" or posts that are published in the feed.
+Items are the individual "stories" or posts which are published in the feed.
 All elements of the Item element are optional, as long as at least one title or description is present.

 <pre><code class=language-xml>&lt;item>
    &lt;title>Create An RSS Feed From Scratch&lt;/title>